Our Staff

 (She/Her)

 Brooke-Lynn started dancing at Ward School of Dance at the age of three.
-She has trained extensively in the styles of jazz, tap, ballet, lyrical, contemporary, and musical theatre.
+She has trained extensively in the styles of Jazz, Tap, Ballet, Lyrical, Contemporary, and Musical Theater.
 She has received the Fierce Factor Outstanding Achievement in Dance Conditioning Award, and has also received the Joan Lienau Award for her leadership within the studio.
-Brooke-Lynn has been assisting pre-school classes for five years now and enjoys every minute of it.
+Brooke-Lynn started assisting with pre-school classes and summer camps and is now going into her second year teaching classes.
 She also took part in the Dance Without Limits program for three years.
-In 2017 Brooke-Lynn was nominated for the Champions of Good award by Ward School of Dance for always being there to help out and creating a positive environment at the studio.
-Brooke-Lynn is currently in high school, going into grade eleven.
-After high school, she plans on studying to become a pediatric nurse.
-Brooke-Lynn is excited about the upcoming season at Ward School of Dance!
+In 2017, Brooke-Lynn was nominated for the Champions of Good award by Ward School of Dance for always being there to help out and creating a positive environment at the studio.
+Brooke-Lynn currency taking a course at NAIT to become a CLXT.
+Brooke-Lynn will be taking her practicum for the 2024/2025 and will be doing behind the scenes work, but she WILL be returning for the 2025/2026 season!

 (He/Him)